AdrielGenao/React_Native_Projects/CapelliApp/README.md

 # CapelliApp

 This project is my development of a mobile app for my family's business of selling beauty/barber supplies.
 It will utilize a system of viewing featured and on-sale products, a payment system, and other features of a typical online-selling mobile app.
 This expo link can be used to see my current progress and to see the app in action as I continually work on it, however the GitHub code will be continually updated as well: https://snack.expo.dev/@adrielgenao/capelliapp.
-(Note - Currently Android view may bug/crash when going to a Product Page on Expo. iOS & Web views work fine.
+(Note - Currently Android view may bug/crash when going to a Product Page on Expo. iOS & Web emulators work fine.
 Will delete this change if this is ever fixed.)